I’m Thankful for School

 The laughter of the children as they came back through the school gate aroused her from her thoughts.
 Running to catch up with Mary and Rhoda, Precious was almost too out of breath to begin pelting her friends with her endless list of questions.

 “What was school like?
 Who is your teacher?
 What does the letter A look like?
 Did you really get to taste an apple?
-Was it as juicy as it looks?
+Was it as juicy as it looks in pictures?
 Who did you sit next to?
 Did you get…”

 “Wait a minute, Precious.”
 Mary interrupted.
 “I will make sure I answer all your questions.
 But first I need to give you this.”